wayfareio/wayfare.io/faq/coworking.markdown

 ##### Do coworking packages come with discounts on meeting rooms?

-_Yes!_ All Wayfare memberships come with tiered meeting room discounts to use on meeting rooms each month.
+_Yes!_ All FLDWRK memberships come with tiered meeting room discounts to use on meeting rooms each month.

 ##### How do meeting room bookings work?